Loading Events

 Arts Two Lecture Theatre, Queen Mary University of London

-The conference will cover a range of topics including historical data on climate and biodiversity, vector biology, changing spatial distributions and phenology, as well as understanding physiological responses to improve predictive models.
+The conference will cover a range of topics including historical data on climate and biodiversity, vector biology, changing spatial distributions and phenology, as well as understanding physiological responses of insects to improve predictive models.
 There will also be scope for talks addressing other challenges, e.g., invasive species, vector ecology, food security, conservation etc. and how research can help develop policy.

 The venue, part of Queen Mary University of London, is situated right by Mile End in East London on the central line.
 This is a short journey from most London central stations.
 It is a vibrant area by the canal, with bars, restaurants and hotels.
-There will be an opportunity to go for dinner and drinks after the meeting (details tbc).
+There will be an opportunity to go for informal drinks after the meeting (details tbc).

 RES Gradient Spacer